bettylj/PetFinder/README.md

 # How to use SignUp function

  1. Install php5_mysql in order to connect user information with local database.
-  * `$sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql`
+  * `sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql`
-  * If run into problems, try to update it with following command.
-  * `$sudo apt-get update `
+  * If run into problems, try to update it with command `sudo apt-get update `

  2. Go to file profile.php
   * @line57, replace the username with mysql username.